SimonDosda/SimonDosda.github.io/_posts/2021-09-17-blog-github-pages-5-comment-1.markdown

       options:
         format: "timestamp-seconds"

-  # Whether entries need to be appproved before they are published to the main
+  # Whether entries need to be approved before they are published to the main
   # branch.
 If set to `true`, a pull request will be created for your approval.
   # Otherwise, entries will be published to the main branch automatically.
   moderation: false